am1nuhassan/AH_News/README.md

 docker-compose up
 ```

-The app will be accesible by the port 3000
+The app will be accesible via the port 3000

 ```
 http://127.0.0.1:3000/